catherinehhu/blog_site/content/blog/growing-up-chinese/index.md

 You will see their brand of stoicism with its impenetrable stone walls crack as you grow up and finally learn to recognize vulnerability.

-When your father gets called *a fucking chink* in the streets of one of the safest cities in the United States and your mother does not tell you until multiples days and multiple instances later, and you are filled with the same burning fury you felt when the boy laughed at your eyes and asked if you ate dogs.
+When your father gets called *a fucking chink* in the streets of one of the safest cities in the United States and your mother does not tell you until multiples days and multiple instances later, you will be filled with the same helpless, burning fury you felt when the boy laughed at your eyes and asked if you ate dogs.

 Or, when they tell you to be careful, to not be so Chinese in your daily life, to avoid Chinatowns, to do anything to minimize the target on your back, you will see their stone walls crumble, and every time, your own heart will shatter.